 Running a successful organization today is like solving a big puzzle, where the scattered bits and pieces resemble your business and workforce.
 Even if one piece is missing, the entire puzzle becomes useless.
-Similarly, employee absenteeism can make the company incomplete.
+Similarly, employee absenteeism makes the company incomplete.

 What Is Absenteeism?

 The easiest definition of what is absenteeism is the frequent leave taken by an employee from work.
 This kind of absenteeism is considered a habitual absence that is not paid leave and has not been authorized.
 Agreed, that it is not a piece of cake to pull yourself up and show up for work every day.

 The organizations understand this fact, and they have pre-framed leave policies in the workplace for employees for certain situations such as sick leave or emergencies.
 But if an employee starts taking advantage of such policies and starts misusing them, it results in absenteeism.
 Employee absenteeism is a serious and important concern.

 Especially when employees start arriving late at work, avail much chronic absenteeism, and the absence from the workplace elevates, such things adds up to the absenteeism rate leading to increased cost of absenteeism, and a degradation in productivity.
 Yet, many organizations are failing to address this notion.

 Before getting into the impact of good leadership on absenteeism, and the causes of absenteeism, you need to be well-informed about whom it affects the most.
 Let us take a look at it.

 Unauthorized and unannounced absenteeism affect both, an employee as well as the employer.
 Any manager would want to know about the absence of employees on their leaves in advance.
 Uninformed leaves create a dilemma for the employer.
 An employer would like to be prepared and make sure that the office is not understaffed on any given occasion.